runm717123/task-tracker/.github/instructions/base-instruction.instructions.md

 ---
 # Coding Standards and Preferences for Svelte

+## Testing
+- use vitest for testing
+- use @testing-library/svelte for testing svelte components

 ## Coding Standards and Preferences
 - use latest svelte v5 syntax
 - use tailwindcss for styling